LazyKernel/AndroidSubsOverlay/README.md

 ### Planned future additions
-- Card export to Anki, audio recording / screenshots will not be supported due to DRM
+- Card export to Anki, audio recording / screenshots will not be supported due to DRM (*audio recording works on Crunchyroll, and some apps on the Play Store can record audio from Netflix*)
 - Forvo integration

 ## Downloads